-- 2.11.1 Parents may seek a place for their child outside their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+- 2.10.1.
+Parents may seek a place for their child outside their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 If parents wish to do this they must contact, in the first instance, The Academy Admissions Officer, via Main Reception (01621 782377).
-Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process. - 2.11.2 The decision whether a child is admitted outside of their normal age group will be made on a case-by-case basis by the academy's LGB and any decision will be in the best interests of the child concerned.
-A panel of at least three governors will consider the admission request based on: - The child's academic development - The child's social and emotional development - Views of the parents and principal - Medical history and/or views of a medical professional, where relevant; and - Any additional relevant information available - 2.11.3 The panel will have to be satisfied that the child would be able to cope with the work of the year applied for and that the child would be able to cope with the personal development whist being with a year group who are of a different age.
-In order to support any application, parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child. - 2.11.4 Once the LGB has made a decision, the parent can then apply for admission of their child to the academy using the process detailed in this policy.
-Where no place is offered, parents have a statutory right to appeal against the refusal of a place, however this right does not apply if the child is offered a place at the academy even if it is not in their preferred age group.
+Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process. - 2.10.2.
+The decision whether a child is admitted outside of their normal age group will be made on a case-bycase basis by the academy's local governing body and any decision will be in the best interests of the child concerned.
+A panel of at least three governors will consider the admission request based on: - The student's academic development - The student's social and emotional development - Views of the parents and principal - Medical history and/or views of a medical professional, where relevant; and - Any additional relevant information available - 2.10.3.
+The panel will have to be satisfied that the child would be able to cope with the work of the year applied for and that the student would be able to cope with the personal development whist being with a year group who are of a different age.
+In order to support any application parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child. - 2.10.4.
+Once the governing body has made a decision the parent can then apply for admission of their child to the academy using the process detailed in this policy.
+Where no place is offered, parents have a statutory right to appeal against the refusal of a place however this right does not apply if the child is offered a place at the academy even if it is not in their preferred age group.

-2.12 Complaints about admissions arrangements
+2.11.
+Complaints about admissions arrangements

-- 2.12.1 Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code/relevant legislation relating to admissions.
-The deadline for any such complaint is 15 May, the year before the arrangements are to apply. - 2.12.2 Complaints about the appeals panel can be made to the Secretary of State.
+- 2.11.1.
+Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code / relevant legislation relating to admissions.
+The deadline for any such complaint is 15 May in the year before the arrangements are to apply. - 2.11.2.
+Complaints about the appeals panel can be made to the Secretary of State.

-3 Secondary admissions
+3. Secondary admissions

+3.1.
 The process detailed in this section is for admissions for secondary admissions.
 For further information on this process please contact The Academy Admissions Officer, via Main Reception on 01621 782377.

-3.1 Number of spaces (PAN)
+3.2.
+Number of spaces (PAN)

-3.1.1 The academy has a PAN of 210 for admission to Year 7.
+3.2.1.
+The academy has a PAN of 210 for admission to Year 7.

-3.2 Application process
+3.3.
+Application process

-- 3.2.1 Applications for the 2025/26 academic year begins 1st September 2024. - 3.2.2 To apply you need to complete the local authority's (LA) Common Application Form (CAF)1 and submit this directly to the LA by the deadline, 31 October 2024.
+- 3.3.1.
+Applications for the 2026/2027 academic year begins 1st September 2025. - 3.3.2.
+To apply you need to complete the local authority's (LA) common application form (CAF)1 and submit this directly to the LA by the deadline, 31 October 2025.